How To Start A Good College Essay

 C. Exploring Different Essay Prompts:

-• The "overcoming adversity" essay: Focus on a challenge you've faced and how you overcame it.
-Emphasize your resilience, perseverance, and learning.
+• The "overcoming adversity" essay: Focus on a challenge you've faced and how you overcame it. make clear your resilience, perseverance, and learning.

 • The "intellectual curiosity" essay: Highlight a specific academic pursuit, project, or intellectual interest that demonstrates your passion for learning.